Pete Alonso of the Mets reacts after his first inning three-run...

 After significant front-office turnover — lots of layoffs, ensuing hiring — a year into Stearns’ tenure, senior leadership looks different.

-Consider their five-person contingent at the GM Meetings.
-Joining Stearns were Eduardo Brizuela, a right-hand man and former Brewers top lieutenant who is the vice president and special assistant to the president of baseball operations; Jonathan Strangio, who newly holds the title of assistant general manager; Nick Spar, recently promoted to senior director of baseball operations; and Kathryn Crimmins, recently promoted (for the second time in a year) to senior director of baseball initiatives.
+Consider their five-person contingent at the GM meetings.
+Joining Stearns were Eduardo Brizuela, a right-hand man and former Brewers top lieutenant who is the vice president and special assistant to the president of baseball operations; Jonathan Strangio, who newly holds the title of assistant general manager; Nick Spar, recently promoted to senior director of baseball operations, and Kathryn Crimmins, recently promoted (for the second time in a year) to senior director of baseball initiatives.

 About the only inner-circle member absent was assistant GM Ben Zauzmer (MLB asked teams to limit the number of executives they brought).
 Stearns also has heads in departments such as player development (Andy Green) and amateur scouting (Kris Gross) who aren’t necessarily in deep on the day-to-day major-league stuff.

 That more or less lines up with what people said about Stearns at the time of his Mets hiring: He keeps a tight inner circle — he isn’t adding a GM as his No. 2, for example — but doesn’t obsess over having “his” people.
 Once upon a time, he inherited Brizuela, then middle management in Milwaukee, then kept him around and had him climb the ladder.
 Heck, three of the four accompanying Stearns this week were brought to the Mets by Billy Eppler (and two of them had been with Eppler’s Angels).
-Stearns took a year with the Mets to figure out what worked and who he liked and made adjustments off that.
+Stearns took a year with the Mets to figure out what worked and whom he liked and made adjustments off that.

 “He wants to make sure he has people around him who he can trust,” Brizuela said during spring training of how Stearns operates.
-“David comes over [to Milwaukee nearly a decade ago], he does a really quick assessment of the organization and luckily enough he keeps a lot of people who were there.”
+“David comes over [to Milwaukee nearly a decade ago], he does a really quick assessment of the organization and, luckily enough, he keeps a lot of people who were there.”

 SUBSCRIBE